converged-computing/metrics-operator/examples/tests/network-netmark/README.md

 metricset-sample-w-0-2-lxg7w   1/1     Terminating   0          23s
 ```

-Again, the worker jobs clean up nicely!
-We will next need to figure out a good strategy
+Again, the worker jobs clean up nicely, and the output is available for us
-for saving the outside, aside from parsing the main pod logs.
+to parse via the launcher pod.